SimonPadbury/baselayer-3/_src/typography.md

 ## Links and menus

-**New in Baselayer v.3.8.0:** link text is now darkened on hover by mixing in a little black, or lightened for the dark theme by mixing in a little white, using `color-mix()`.
+**New in Baselayer v.3.8.0:** link text is now darkened on hover by mixing in a little black, or lightened for the dark theme.
 And Baselayer has reverted to the default link underline (the opinionated modification of position and thickness has been removed).

 Example: